|

 Margin Services

-Both companies allow margin trading in advisory and brokerage accounts.
-You can have both short and long positions, and use advanced option spreads.
-On Schwab’s website, equity profiles show the maintenance margin requirement for long stocks, but Merrill’s do not.
+Both firms offer margin trading in advisory and brokerage accounts.
+Long and short positions can be used, and advanced option spreads are available, too.
+Schwab’s equity profiles (but not Merrill’s) show the maintenance margin requirement for long stocks.

 Winner: Schwab